On-Premise, you’re grounded

 We’ve already talked about the administrative advantages of running Actian Avalanche as a containerized application on GKE.
 Avalanche can be deployed faster and more easily on Google GKE because all the components are ready to go.
 There are no configuration scripts to run; application stacks to build in the wrong order.
 What we didn’t mention (or at least expand upon) in our last blog on the topic is that you don’t have to configure Avalanche on GKE to meet those peak-performance spike demands.
 You can deploy Avalanche with just your day-to-day performance needs in mind.
 Nor did we mention that you don’t need to provision storage for each worker node in the cluster.

 How is this possible, you ask?
-Because Google’s cloud services are highly elastic — something one cannot say about an on-premise infrastructure.
+Because Google’s cloud services are highly elastic — something one cannot say about an on-premises infrastructure.
 Though the compute resources initially allocated to an Avalanche cluster (measured in Avalanche Units, AUs) are sufficient to support daily operational workloads, invariably, they will not be sufficient to deliver the desired compute performance during demand peaks —they are, after all, configured to support day-to-day traffic demands.
 The elasticity of the Google cloud infrastructure is such that additional AUs can be added into the cluster when they’re needed.
 All you need to do is scale the AUs to match the desired performance levels and the Google compute infrastructure will take care of the rest.
 More AUs means more cores will be added — or subtracted — as needed.
 Yes, as you use more compute power during those peak periods you’ll pay more for the use of those resources, but one big advantage of the cloud is that you ultimately pay only for the compute resources you actually use.
 Once the peak has passed, the extra AUs can be removed, and your costs will drop back to the levels associated with your day-to-day processing demands.

 Similarly, with storage, the Google cloud infrastructure will allocate as much storage space as your data requires.
 If you add or remove data from the system, Google increases or decreases the amount of storage allocated for your needs — instantly and automatically.